AuroraRennes/CSAL/README.md

 `./build`  : The main library build `Makefile`.
 Change to this directory to build the library.

-`./python` : Build and source files to make a python module to interface to the library. (unmaintained)
+`./python` : Build and source files to make a python module to interface to the library.

-`./experimental` : Unmaintained and unsupported additional demos.

 `./doxygen-cfg.txt` : File to generate API documentation using __doxygen__.

-`./README.md` : This readme text file - which is also processed by __doxygen__.
+`./readme.md` : This readme text file - which is also processed by __doxygen__.

-`./makefile`  : master makefile - `make help` for list of targets.

 Documentation
 -------------